seanjin97/geekout-2024/docs/docs/advanced/hosting.md

 3. Create a Google Cloud account.
 You should also create a project within your Google Cloud account.
 4. Push your previously created docker image to Docker Hub or whichever docker repository of choice.
 5. Create a Google Cloud Run Service and select "Deploy one revision from an existing container image".
-6. Call the auto generated URL to check if your application works!!
+6. Call the auto generated URL (e.g. https://todo-list-api-dmqq4kn66q-as.a.run.app/hello) to check if your application works!!
 If you've made it this far, you did it.

 <small>_hint hint: https://codelabs.developers.google.com/cloud-run-starter-app.
 In this tutorial example, they use the Google Cloud CLI to deploy the application, but you can do it entirely through the Google Cloud web UI (except the Docker build steps)._</small>